square/finch/docs/content/intro/concepts.md

 ## Data Generators

 A _data generator_ is a plugin that generates data for [statements](#statements).
-Data generators are referenced by a user-defined _data key_ like @d.
+Data generators are referenced by user-defined _data keys_ like @d.
 Data keys and generators are two sides of the same coin.

 ### Name and Configuration